sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

-# SONIC PI DETAILED BUILD YOUR OWN INSTRUCTIONS FOR WINDOWS 10 BASED ON LATEST SP 2.9dev after e7fde3a
+# SONIC PI DETAILED BUILD YOUR OWN INSTRUCTIONS FOR WINDOWS 10 BASED ON LATEST SP 2.11dev

-Last revision 29th December 2015 @ 7:32PM AWST   (minor grammar improvement)
+Last revision 1st June 2016

-Tested on Windows 10 64bit (running under vmware fusion on a Mac) and Windows 7 64bit.
+Tested on Windows 10 64bit.

-This document details the process from beginning to end to build Sonic Pi 2.9dev and I hope it will be useful to others, and encourage them to have a go themselves.
+This document details the process from beginning to end to build Sonic Pi 2.11dev and I hope it will be useful to others, and encourage them to have a go themselves.

 First there is quite a bit of software to install to facilitate the build, not least the source files for Sonic Pi.